-13. Protecting your data outside the UK
+13. Protecting your data outside the EEA

-Occasionally we will need to share your personal data with third parties and suppliers outside the UK or the European Economic Area (EEA).
-The EEA includes all EU Member countries as well as Iceland, Liechtenstein, and Norway.
+Occasionally we will need to share your personal data with third parties and suppliers outside the European Economic Area (EEA).
+The EEA includes all EU Member countries as well as Iceland, Liechtenstein and Norway.

-If we need to transfer personal data that we collect from you to data processors in countries that are outside the UK and the EEA we will ensure that there is an adequacy decision of the UK Government or the European Commission is in place, or appropriate data protection safeguards have been put in place, or it is otherwise lawful to transfer the personal data.
-For example, this might be required when we store data in a Cloud Service or engage international firms to carry out data processing activities on our behalf.
+We may transfer personal data that we collect from you to third-party data processors in countries that are outside the EEA, but we will only do so if an adequacy decision of the European Commission is in place, or appropriate data protection safeguards have been put in place, or it is otherwise lawful to transfer the data.
+For example, this might be required when we store data in a Cloud Service, or engage international firms to carry out data processing activities on our behalf.